 Lance’s results can be seen in the following table.

 Enter the times shown above into your blank response fields.
 Again, be certain everything matches properly.
-Then go to the analysis of the Time ¼ Mile and press the Effects button.
+Then go to the Time ¼ Mile node on the left and press the Start Analysis button.
 The following warning comes up that the design is not orthogonal (as explained a bit earlier).